1856 United States presidential election

 Presidential elections were held in the United States on November 4, 1856.
 Democratic nominee James Buchanan defeated Republican nominee John C. Frémont and Know Nothing/Whig nominee Millard Fillmore.
 The main issue was the expansion of slavery as facilitated by the Kansas–Nebraska Act of 1854.
 Buchanan defeated President Franklin Pierce at the 1856 Democratic National Convention for the nomination.
 Pierce had become widely unpopular in the North because of his support for the pro-slavery faction in the ongoing civil war in territorial Kansas, and Buchanan, a former Secretary of State, had avoided the divisive debates over the Kansas–Nebraska Act by being in Europe as the Ambassador to the United Kingdom.

 Slavery was the main issue, and with it the question of the survival of the United States as it then existed.
-The Democrats were seen as the pro-slavery party.
+The Democrats were the pro-slavery party.
 While the new Republican party was hostile to slavery, they limited their efforts to the politically more manageable question of the extension of slavery into federal territories (and its removal from the District of Columbia).
 The nativist Know Nothings (known formally as the American Party) competed with the Republicans to replace the moribund Whig Party as the primary opposition to the Democrats.
 They emphasized opposition to Catholic immigrants.

 The 1856 Republican National Convention nominated a ticket led by Frémont, an explorer and military officer who had served in the Mexican–American War.
 The Know Nothings, who ignored slavery and instead emphasized anti-immigration and anti-Catholic policies, nominated a ticket led by former Whig President Millard Fillmore.
 Domestic political turmoil was a major factor in the nominations of both Buchanan and Fillmore, who appealed in part because of their recent time abroad, when they did not have to take a position on the divisive questions related to slavery.